 In March 2011, Japan experienced a massive earthquake and an ensuing tsunami that caused significant damage to much of Japan and disrupted infrastructure and supply chains for many of our customers.
-Prologis Park Tagajo, located one-quarter mile from the coast in Sendai, was directly in the path of a tsunami that peaked at up to 26 feet in the vicinity.
+Prologis Sendai Tagajo Distribution Center, located one quarter of a mile from the coast, was directly in the path of a tsunami that peaked at up to 26 feet in the vicinity.
 In spite of the surrounding area-including the port-being largely destroyed, our Sendai facility remained structurally sound but sustained some damage due to flooding.

-As soon as the government granted access to the site, the Crisis Management Team conducted a damage assessment and began executing a building-specific recovery plan.
+As soon as the government granted access to the site, the Crisis Management Team conducted a damage assessment and began executing a building specific recovery plan.
 Prologis offered available space in our properties to customers who were displaced elsewhere.
-Repairs were expedited through our prearranged engineering services contracts, and stockpiled materials were employed to further speed repairs.
+Repairs were expedited through our pre-arranged engineering services contracts, and stockpiled materials were employed to further speed repairs.

-Prologis Park Tagajo Distribution Center
+Prologis Park Sendai Tagajo Distribution Center